pesterhazy/presumably/posts/reagent.md

 The second gotcha is that, while `into` explicitly realizes the lazy sequence, leaving the sequence unrealized is dangerous when you rely on ratoms being dereferenced in the course of its realization.
-The effect of this issue is that everything will seem to work, but the component will not be rerendered when the state changes.
+The effect of this issue is that everything will seem to work, but the component will not be re-rendered when the state changes.

 Fortunately the fix is simply to wrap the `map` (or `for`) call in `doall`to